MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 _See also:_ [MSMapDidChangeSceneCallback](iOS/MSMapDidChangeSceneCallback-interface.md)

-### setMapStyleSheet
+### SetMapStyleSheet

+*DEPRECATED*
+Use the `StyleSheet` property instead.

-Sets the style of the map, such as Road, Aerial, or other styles.
+Sets the style sheet that defines the style of the map, such as Road Light, Aerial, or other styles.

 _See also:_ [MapStyleSheet](MapStyleSheet-class.md)